The Finite and the Infinite. This is a study of the finite,

 3. harmony, that which creates dynamics.

 Background: Taken by themselves, those three statements appear reasonable.
-Set within the 202 base-2 notations from the Planck base units to this current moment, the Now, it challenges us to see how the entire universe is bound together with a most-simple mathematical and geometrical system that redefines time-and-space and our relation to the universe.
+Set within the 202 base-2 notations from the Planck base units to this current moment, the Now or current time, defining the Age of the Universe, it challenges us to see how the entire universe is bound together with a most-simple mathematical and geometrical system that redefines time-and-space and our relation to the universe.

 These concepts were first written down in 1972 to define the three faces of a perfected state in space-and-time.
 Each seemed to hold plausible answers to deeper questions about superconductors, quantum fluctuations, sleep, consciousness, reproduction… but the articulation of those facets was too weak and generalized.
 There was no systemic application or coherence.